ldci/OpenCV-Xojo/README.md

 ### https://www.xojo.com

 ## *This binding requires OpenCV 3.0!*
+## *Windows users are required to install ffmpeg for movies decoding*##

 ## Warning
-You must use 32-bit version of OpenCV dynamically linked libraries.
+You must use 32-bit version of OpenCV and ffmpeg dynamically linked libraries.
 Work under progress at Xojo for 64-bit!

 The code is under development.
 This software is provided 'as-is', without any express or implied warranty.